dmbarth/Benefits.Administration.Demo/demo-notes.md

 - Number prototype extension for currency and format

-# Things I would change for Production
+# Things I would improve upon and change for Production

 ## API